awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-prereqs.md

 To make full use of Resource Groups and Tag Editor, you might need additional permissions to tag resources or to see a resource's tag keys and values\.
 These permissions fall into the following categories:
 + Permissions for individual services so that you can tag resources from those services and include them in resource groups\.
-+ Permissions that are are required to use the Tag Editor console
++ Permissions that are required to use the Tag Editor console
 + Permissions that are required to use the AWS Resource Groups console and API\.

 If you are an administrator, you can provide permissions for your users by creating policies through the AWS Identity and Access Management \(IAM\) service\.
 You first create IAM users or groups, and then apply the policies with the permissions that they need\.
 For information about creating and attaching IAM policies, see [Working with policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html)\.